 At the time, North Carolina’s governance of the land was, in many ways, theoretical.
 It was populated by the Overmountain men who wanted to form their own state.

-The native Cherokee had already lived on that land for generations.
+Native Americans, specifically Cherokee, had already lived on that land for generations.
 As a result, they declined to recognize North Carolina’s claim of ownership.

 A push had already been underway by political and military leader Arthur Campbell, of Washington County, Virginia, to create a separate state.
 Campbell’s vision was a massive state, embarrassingly called Frankland, that would take parts of Virginia, modern-day Kentucky, Tennessee, Georgia and Alabama.